trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

 Now all that's left is to build a nice front-end that users can interact with!
-I implemented this example in Python for ease of understanding.

 Written by [jayo78](https://twitter.com/jayo782).